liu-cool-cmd/campus-commute-assistant/README.md

 Campus Commute Assistant works backward from the next class on your calendar.
 It combines the class time, a locally cached campus GTFS schedule, the user's saved home line and boarding stop, each course's saved arrival stop, optional walking estimates, and a configurable safety buffer to recommend when to leave for a matching bus.
+It also surfaces Duke transit alerts from the TransLoc message feed and the Parking & Transportation news feed.

 The v0.1 adapter targets Duke University.
 The routing and data modules are campus-neutral so another school can be added without forking the core engine.

 ![Campus Commute Assistant screenshot placeholder](docs/screenshot-placeholder.svg)

-## What works in v0.1
+## What works

 - Import or replace `.ics` calendars and expand recurring class events for the coming year.
 A successful replacement swaps the saved events atomically while retaining route and stop choices.